Mental Health Aids logo

 Who we are and the care we provide

-Our whānau includes administrators, Kaumatua, a cultural therapist, psychologists, psychiatrists, social workers, a child psychotherapist, an occupational therapist, nurses, a support worker and a consumer advisor.
+Our whānau includes administrators, Kaumatua, a cultural therapist, psychologists, psychiatrists, social workers, a child psychotherapist, an occupational therapist, nurses and a support worker.

 To provide tools for people to better manage stress and mitigate their problems,we promote the use of cultural practices and frameworks to empower individuals and whānau who enter our service.
 These are used alongside clinical interventions including but not limited to: